-The Park Authority has previously resisted fundraising activities on its beaches (and adjacent car parks) but the RNLI were granted limited permissions in 2008 and 2011 respectively.
+The Park Authority has previously resisted fundraising activities on its beaches (and adjacent car parks) but the RNLI have been granted limited permissions since 2008.

 Human Rights/Equality impact issues

 No evidence to suggest possible issues, although the 'right' to a person's quiet enjoyment of the beach could be impinged upon.